 It’s a tough question!
 Unfortunately, there’s no magic number of pages on your website that will secure you the number-one spot on all the search engines or bring in all the clients and cases of your dreams.
 You’ve heard us say it before, and we’ll say it again: there are no “magic purple pills” or guaranteed Page One results in marketing!

 While there’s no upper limit to how many pages you can have, there are some guidelines and formulas that we know work well as part of our award-winning web design services.
 If you’re in doubt, follow the guidelines below to build a website that has the right number of pages to best position you for getting new visitors, clients, and contacts.

 The Core “Building Block” Pages of an Effective Website

-Attorneys, doctors, and similar service-based professionals often have similar-looking websites because they need essentially the same things out of their websites.
-While you don’t want a cookie-cutter site that looks exactly like everyone else’s, you do want to follow a basic formula that’ll meet your users’ basic expectations for a “doctor website” or a “lawyer website.”
+Attorneys, podiatrists, and similar service-based professionals often have similar-looking websites because they need essentially the same things out of their websites.
+While you don’t want a cookie-cutter site that looks exactly like everyone else’s, you do want to follow a basic formula that’ll meet your users’ basic expectations for a “podiatrist website” or a “lawyer website.”
 Once you have those “building block” pages in place, you can inject your own personal flair or “break” the formula to better fit your perfect clients’ needs.

 In your first web design meeting with the FWM team, we’ll start discussing what types of core pages we will create for you and how many.
 These pages become the foundational “skeleton” of your website, and usually consist of: